Everything You Need to Know About Assumable Mortgage Loans

 Different kinds of mortgages offer distinct sets of pros and cons to the prospective homebuyer.
 And while you’ve likely heard of conventional loans, USDA loans, VA loans, and FHA loans, there is one financial option you may not know exists — an assumable mortgage.
+An assumable mortgage loan is when a homebuyer assumes the seller’s existing mortgage obligations, which could be a lower interest rate and better loan terms.

-Learn the ins and outs of an assumable loan so you can determine whether it is the right mortgage product for your homebuying needs.
+Learn the ins and outs of an assumable mortgage loan so you can determine whether it is the right mortgage product for your homebuying needs.

 What Is an Assumable Mortgage Loan?

 With an assumable mortgage, the buyer assumes the seller’s existing mortgage obligations.
-A homebuyer can benefit by accessing the seller’s interest rate and terms.
-Assuming a mortgage is especially appealing when current interest rates are far higher than they were when the seller obtained their loan.
+A homebuyer can benefit by accessing the seller’s interest rate and terms, assuming a mortgage is especially appealing when current interest rates are far higher than they were when the seller obtained their loan.

 How Does an Assumable Mortgage Work?